-I don’t know what my favorite Christmas tradition is.
-Maybe it’s putting up the tree with the family, or maybe it’s reading the Christmas stories to the kids at bedtime.
-But I know what it’s not.
-Every year, around this time almost like clockwork, we start hearing the pundits on television talking about the war on Christmas.
+I think it’s interesting that every year we talk about a war on Christmas, Every year, there’s some story that makes the 24 hour news cycle, and we start hearing the pundits on television talking about the war on Christmas.
 It’s normally about how some nativity scene in some city was forced to move away from a public park next door to some land owned by a church.

 And we call that war.

 If we think that moving our nativity scenes is the equivalent of war, then we should go back and read the Christmas story.
 Do you remember why Mary has the child in a cave?
 Remember why God has to send some coded message to some wise men with stars?
 Remember why Mary and Joseph went back to Bethlehem in the first place?
 Or why they had to flee as refugees to Egypt?

 It’s because the Christmas story starts off with a first century Hitler on the throne.
 Herod is so afraid of losing his power the he’s willing to wipe out an entire generation of Jewish boys just to make sure he’s killed one of them.
 Joseph and Mary have to leave their home and become refugees overnight.

 Herod commits infanticide on hundreds or thousands of baby boys.

 This is what a war on Christmas looks like.

 And what’s important to remember here, is that Herod does all of this, not because he doesn’t understand what’s going on, he does it, because he does understand Christmas.

 Did you know that right now, all over the world there are people who gather together in secret to celebrate the birth of Jesus.
 Just by gathering together they are breaking the law, and it’s not because the national governments of the places they live in don’t understand Christmas, it’s because they do!